Multiple Choice Questions With Multiple Answers

 Creating Multiple Choice Questions with Multiple Answers

-1. Click Add Question on your survey
+1. Click Add Question on your survey.

 Customising Multiple Choice Questions